allenai/tango/docs/source/first_steps.md

 ✓ The output for "add_numbers" is in workspace/runs/live-tarpon/add_numbers
 ```

-The last line in the output tells us where we can find the result of our "add_numbers" step. `live-parpon` is
+The last line in the output tells us where we can find the result of our "add_numbers" step. `live-tarpon` is
 the name of the run.
 Run names are randomly generated and may be different on your machine. `add_numbers` is the
 name of the step in your config.
 The whole path is a symlink to a directory, which contains (among other things)
 a file `data.json`: